-Congratulations on being part of the 2018 DECD SA/Makers Empire 3D Printing in Primary Schools project!
-We’re looking forward to working with all of you this year.
+Congratulations on being part of the 2019 DE SA/Makers Empire 3D Printing in Primary Schools project!
+We’re looking forward to working with you.

 While onsite 3D printers are not essential for this project, we find that many schools like having their own 3D printers so students can personally experience every stage of the design cycle, including prototyping.
-So we’ve put together some great 3D printer bundles for your school to consider – see below.
+So we’ve put together some great 3D printer bundles for your school to consider.

 But first, please watch the short video on the right with an introduction by Mandi Dimitriadis, our Director of Learning.

 Makers Empire 3D Printer Bundles

 There are many 3D printers on the market but not all are suitable for use in a primary schools.